 Over the past few weeks, it has been near impossible to predict the future.
 However, one thing has become increasingly clear: the job market will change.
 Applicants need to hone a new (digital) skillset and companies will be putting even more emphasis on trust when it comes to hiring new employees.

 We asked Psychologist and Director of Career Development and Employer Relations, Martina Beermann to share her personal view about the job market change.
-Together with her team she offers workshops, trainings and career consultations for our students at HHL.
+Together with her team, she offers workshops, training and career consultations for our students at HHL.
 With a background in psychology, Martina has a holistic approach when it comes to reacting to changes in the job market.

 “In the future, the number of positions filled in a non-conventional way will continue to increase.”